arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

 ```
 some_value: !expr '`Here''s an apostrophe and "embedded quotes".`'
 ```
-> [!TIP]
->
+!!! tip
-> - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
+    - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
-> - The single quotes cause the YAML processor to pass the contents of the string intact except for replacing the
-    repeated apostrophe with a single one.
+    - The single quotes cause the YAML processor to pass the contents of the string intact except for replacing the repeated apostrophe with a single one.
 (They are not included in the expression value.)
-> - The backticks cause Arca's expression processing to use the string verbatim.
-(The backticks are not included
-    in the expression value.)
+    - The backticks cause Arca's expression processing to use the string verbatim.
+(The backticks are not included in the expression value.)

 With Block Flow Scalar:
 ```